johneatmon/www/src/pages/work/prosource-website.md

 I knew I didn't want to work with WordPress again after our last experience.
 One day, while exploring GitHub, I stumbled upon [Astro](https://astro.build/).
 Astro is a newer static site generator (SSG) promising better developer experience.
 At the time, Astro was in early beta.
 Up for a challenge and against a tight deadline, I took a risk using beta software.
 I'm so glad I did.

-Development begin in mid-summer 2021.
+Development began in mid-summer 2021.
 By late August, things were firing on all cylinders.
 Astro's templating syntax made development much faster than WordPress' disjointed approach.
 The wonderful [Astro Discord community](https://astro.build/chat) helped me out whenever I got stuck, enhancing my experience further.

 In early September, the new site launched to coincide with our rebrand debut.
 It was a massive amount of work, but I managed to pull it off with the help of my team.